 Nicole Marie P. Cortero is a Filipina Pianist who started playing the piano at the age of seven.
-She emerged as the Second Prize winner in the 2012 National Music Competition for Young Artist in the Philippines where she also received the “Best Contest Piece Award.”
-In 2017, she won Second Prize at the Gray Perry Young Collegiate Piano Competition in Gainesville, Florida and won Third Prize at the Baltimore International Piano Festival in Maryland.
-In 2019, she won Second Prize in the Great Composers Series International Competition for best performance of the works by Ludwig van Beethoven and Frederic Chopin.
+She emerged as the Second Prize winner in the 2012 National Music Competition for Young Artists in the Philippines where she also received the “Best Contest Piece Award.”
+In 2017, she won the Second Prize at the Gray Perry Young Collegiate Piano Competition in Gainesville, Florida, and the Third Prize at the Baltimore International Piano Festival in Maryland.
+In 2019, she won the Second Prize in the Great Composers Series International Competition for best performance of the works by Ludwig van Beethoven and Frederic Chopin.

-Nicole has a strong passion for teaching students of various levels, and is committed to educate and inspire young musicians through her nurturing guidance.
-She was a faculty at the Maryland Academy of Music, Boynton Beach School of Music, Dance, and Drama, Lynn University Preparatory School of Music, Baltimore School of Music, and the Tampa Music School and her Private Piano Studio.
+Nicole has a strong passion for teaching students of various levels and is committed to educating and inspiring young musicians through her nurturing guidance.
+She was a faculty at the Maryland Academy of Music, Boynton Beach School of Music, Dance, and Drama, Lynn University Preparatory School of Music, Baltimore School of Music, Tampa Music School, and her Private Piano Studio.
 She served as a graduate teaching assistant at the University of South Florida School of Music where she taught group piano classes to undergraduate students.
 At present, Nicole is a freelance musician and holds a private piano studio at the Tampa Bay area.